 SIMULTANEOUS CLOSING consists of 2 contracts, 2 sales and 2 closings.

 That's why it's sometimes referred to as a double close.
 This strategy produces

-the cleanest chain of title but the closing costs are more.
+the cleanest chain of title but the closing costs are more costly.
 More importantly,

 the cash buyer that you're flipping the property to doesn't know how much money you're making on the deal.
 You'll find this especially helpful if you are making

 more than $7,000 on the flip.
 As an example, you could increase the value of the property by repositioning it.

 First sign a non assignable contract to purchase the property with the seller then you create a separate contract to sell (flip) the property to your buyer.
 Since the 2 closings are taking place simultaneously you don't need to worry about funding.
 Your end buyer brings the funds to the closing.

 PRO TIP.
 To eliminate headaches and get your deals closed quickly, always use an investor friendly title company.

 Before you flip that property find out what you need to do to make it a successful flip.